 A person considering a degree or career in psychology may wonder, “Why is industrial-organizational psychology important?”
-While other specialties of psychology delve into a particular person’s personality and mental health issues that they are facing, industrial-organizational psychology takes a somewhat different approach in that it individual, group and organizational dynamics in the workplace.
+While other specialties of psychology delve into a particular person’s personality and mental health issues that they are facing, industrial-organizational psychology takes a somewhat different approach in that it assesses and improves individual, group, and organizational dynamics in the workplace.
 Knowing why this branch of psychology is important could facilitate the choice of specialty when earning a psychology degree or choosing a job.

 What Industrial-Organizational Psychology Is

 Industrial-organizational psychology is the study of individual, group and organizational dynamics in a place of work.
 Those dynamics can be different in different workplaces.
 By using the scientific method in order to study human behavior in a place of work, a psychologist is able to determine how well teams communicate, whether or not workers are invested in the company and how happy people are in their jobs and how that correlates to their productivity, efficiency and absenteeism rate.
 The importance of industrial psychology is largely rooted in these practitioners’ ability to quickly assess a company, identify barriers to productivity and efficiency, and develop a plan to remedy those problems.